jsdelivr/globalping/docs/terms/Terms of Use.md

    - is unlawful or prohibited by these Terms.
 2. Abusing the Service and its resources.
 3. Trying to bypass our limits or restrictions in any way.
 We will be happy to remove limits or provide custom solutions for legitimate projects.
+4. Operating excessive numbers of probes in the same network and location, including for the purpose of generating credits or measurement results.
+5. Connecting a probe containing any modifications to the official Globalping Probe code without our prior written authorization.
+6. Providing false, manipulated, incomplete, or misleading information through a probe or user account.
+7. Interfering with probe updates, limits, quality-control mechanisms, or other safeguards used by Globalping.

 ## 6. Third Party Websites